chbh-opensource/chbh-on-bear/docs/making_a_contribution.md

  - In your browser go onto the chbh-on-bear GitHub page
  - Then on branches select the branch that you have created and made your commits to
- - Click "Make a pull request"
+ - Click "Compare and pull request"
  - Type the title and description of your pull request
  - Check will be run automatically on your pull request and then will be reviewed by the admin team